airlessmichael/hello-world/README.md

 Hello World.

-My name is Michael Scott, and I want to become better at programming.
+My name is Michael Scott and I want to become become a programmer.
+Please help, thanks.
-I enjoy reading, watching movies, and video games.